 Much of what I spend my time on is voluntary work.
 Volunteering doesn't pay the bills, so I have supported this by writing, speaking and consulting.
 It's increasingly hard to get publications to pay for freelance writing and I would like to be able to post more often than any publications will support.
 I also try to accept speaking engagements, but these days few events on the free culture calendar even cover travel costs, let alone pay speakers.

 Your support will:

 - help me intervene personally in current digital rights issues - at meetings, with papers, online;

-- allow me to write for sites like Opensource.Com, Opensource.org and others that never pay contributors;
+- allow me to write for journals and sites like Opensource.Com, Opensource.org and others that never pay contributors;

 - enable me to travel to attend events like FOSDEM to provide an independent eye and voice that's not controlled by the big corporate contributors;